Voyage is a 1996 Alternate History

 - Ralph Gershon -> Guion Bluford

-- Natalie York -> Sally Ride (though, like with the previous two characters, there are numerous differences in terms of personality and opinions and York is the most loosely related to her real world counterpart)
+- Natalie York -> Sally Ride (though she's the most loosely related or similar to her real world counterpart)

 - Oh Crap: Phil's reaction in one of the retrospective chapters, where the attitude thrusters on his X-15 start malfunctioning due to a technical error.